 Unlike humans, pets can’t communicate with us when they’re feeling under the weather.
 At best, we might be able to notice something is off when they start behaving differently.

-Don’t wait until the last minute to bring them to an emergency vet in Australia — watch out for these signs:
+Don’t wait until the last minute to bring them to an emergency vet.
+Watch out for these signs:

 Here’s a list to keep in mind: